-Things to do in Nuremberg are so many that even though we spent 3 full days there, we could easily stay in the city longer.
+There are many amazing things to do in Nuremberg and even though we spent 3 full days there, we could easily stay in the city a little bit longer.
 This second largest Bavarian city (the largest is Munich) indeed offers lots of surprises and things to do.

 We planned to visit Nuremberg for years, but we always thought we will be there during its Christmas market.
 After all – the Christmas market in Nuremberg is known as one of the best Christmas markets in Europe.
 Instead of visiting Nuremberg in December, we already stopped there in May and explored what are the best things to do in Nuremberg.